 After traveling around Australia by private jet – to discuss climate change – as of February 22, 2023, he’s headed off to India, via private jet – to discuss climate change.

 Yesterday I read (see down below) that a group of scientists proposes we should ration food, energy and travel to protect the planet.
 The news article referred to Climate Lock Downs.
-You can be certain such nonsensical and unsustainable rules will never apply to them, because surely, they are doing God’s work.
+You can be certain such unsustainable rules will never apply to any of the scientists, because they are doing God’s work.

 Climate Jet Setter John Kerry – Again